goingkilo/cloudytests/README.md

 Demo:
-If all the components work, then you'll see the code launch a browser, ask you for your github credentials, login for you and run one token command on the R ide
+If all the components work, then you'll see the code
+- launch a browser
+- login into github for you (java:asks credentials python:needs them in .py file)
+- check if 'Run Notebook' link exists
+- click on the 'New File' link
+- enter a generated file name
+- run two token R commands on the editor box

 dependencies
 needs chromedriver file from  https://code.google.com/p/selenium/wiki/ChromeDriver

+*python*
+needs selenium : pip install selenium
+(you can get pip via apt-get  )

+ needs your github id and password also expects chromedriver in ./driver/chromedriver python chrometest.py

+*java*
 command to execute:
 java -jar rcloud_automation.jar <rcloud launch URL> <path to chromedriver>